mikestillman/stringtorics/README.md

 # stringtorics

+I want to have a cleaner interface.
+-- use normal toric varieties
+-- make sure we can write info we want to disk
+-- CompleteIntersectionInToric class is what our Calabi-Yau's should be?

 This is a bit out of date.
 TODO: clean it up.

 Currently, we have the poorly named types: